What is the benefit to landlords?

 What happens when a landlord decides to accept a tenant who has rental assistance?

-The process of renting to an applicant with a voucher is similar to renting to a family who does not have assistance.
+The process of renting to an applicant with rental assistance is similar to renting to a family who does not have assistance.
 There are several rental assistance programs, and all programs work in a similar way.
-This information references forms and requirements for the most common program, Housing Choice Vouchers, also known as Section 8.

 You screen and select tenants using your standard screening criteria.
-After you approve the applicant for the unit, the voucher-holder will ask you to complete a Request for Tenancy Approval form.
-The Tenancy Approval form asks questions about the rental unit, including unit address, contract rent amount, security deposit amount, description and year the building was built, utilities that are included and excluded in the rent, and landlord contact information.
+After you approve the applicant for the unit, the voucher-holder will ask you to complete a Request for Tenancy Approval (RTA) or Request for Lease Approval form.
+The RTA form asks questions about the rental unit, including unit address, contract rent amount, security deposit amount, description and year the building was built, utilities that are included and excluded in the rent, and landlord contact information.

-When the Housing Authority receives the completed Tenancy Approval form:
+When the Housing Authority receives the completed RTA form:

-- Once the unit passes an HQS inspection, you sign the lease and collect any remaining security deposit from the tenant.
-After we approve all paperwork, we send you a Housing Assistance Payment (HAP) Contract with the Housing Authority to sign and return and payments begin.
+• After we approve all paperwork, we send you a Housing Assistance Payment (HAP) contract with the Housing Authority to sign and return along with a copy of the signed lease and payments begin.

 How does a landlord get involved in a rental assistance program?

-To advertise a rental unit where you accept rental assistance, include “Vouchers Accepted” or “Rental Assistance Accepted” in your listing.
-Landlords can advertise for free with HousingLink
+• To advertise a rental unit for which you accept rental assistance, include “Vouchers Accepted” or “Rental Assistance Accepted” in your HousingLink listing.
+Landlords can advertise for free with HousingLink.

 What are the initial and ongoing requirements to accept rental assistance?

 We work to make the process as easy as possible.
-There are 3 requirements to participate:
+There are three requirements to participate:

-- Provide housing that meets HQS Inspection Standards.
+• Provide housing that meets Inspection Standards.
 Inspection occurs at initial move-in and annually or biennially (you will receive a notice).
 Landlords are not required to attend inspections.
+Click here for more inspection information.

 What is the process to register a building or get certified to participate?
 How does a landlord advertise to individuals and families who have rental assistance?

 There is no pre-approval or certification process.
 Become a partner landlord by advertising units with “Vouchers Accepted” or “Rental Assistance Accepted,” and advertise on the free HousingLink listing service.
-To learn more, please call Ann Lindquist at 651-202-2813 or send an e-mail to [email protected].
+To learn more, please call the CDA at 651-458-0936 or send an e-mail to [email protected].

 What kind of inspection is it?

-The inspection follows federal protocol, and the official name is a Housing Quality Standard (HQS) inspection.
+The inspection follows federal housing quality standard protocol.
 The purpose of the inspection is to ensure that the people moving into your rental unit are safe.
 Click here for more information on inspections.

 What if the unit fails the inspection?

-We will notify you of the failed items and we will schedule a re-inspection.
+We will notify you of the failed items and provide a certification of repair form to complete and return to the CDA.
 Missing smoke detectors and CO2 detectors are the most frequent inspection fails.
 Click here for an inspection checklist to help you prepare.

 Are there limits on rents?